I don’t do math. And by that, I mean I avoid it at all costs.

 For starters, stress is a major trigger for me.
 I have a disease that makes it hard to think, especially when I’m stressed out — and I’m far from alone.
-About live with a chronic illness or disability.
+About

 For those with MS, “cog fog” (aka brain fog) is a common side effect which can make balancing a bank statement, prepping taxes, or planning for my financial future challenging, at best.